 Graduate painting students will use a variety of painting processes including watercolor, oil, acrylic, and mixed media works to establish their central body of creative art.
-Interdisciplinary activities combining two-dimensional and three-dimensional processes will be acceptable.
-Students will be expected to continue their development of a formidable classical ability both in drawing and painting techniques and be prepared to explore their thesis content in painting activities.
-These courses in graduate painting focus the development of the interdisciplinary professional discourse and works of art needed in order to master the fine art of painting.
+Interdisciplinary activities combining 2-dimensional and 3-dimensional processes will be acceptable.
+Students will be expected to continue their development toward a classical ability both in drawing and painting techniques and be prepared to explore their thesis content in painting activities.
+These courses in graduate painting focus on the development of an interdisciplinary professional discourse and creating works of art needed in order to master the fine art of painting.
 All activities of graduate painting are juxtaposed towards the creation of original works of art, which express the individual.
-These creative impulses are organized with the student through criticism by the professor, which express critical thoughts towards the implementation of content and processes that lead the artist down the critical and spiritual path of discoveries required of any professional artist.
+These creative impulses are organized with the student through criticism by the professor.
+These critical thoughts lead towards the implementation of content and processes in the artists' work.
+When developed the critical and spiritual path of discoveries required of any professional artist will be fully achieved.